neyer/dewDrop/README.md

     .* #ddv1 FORGIVE (URL)[, (URL)[, (URL)]]
     .* #ddv1 SORRY (URL)[, (URL)]

   People upset each other.
 This happens, and its part of the world.
-By keeping a record of those we have upset, and those who we've forgiven, we can all help each other get a better gauge of who are are.
-If i run into a stranger on twitter who really upsets me, and i see from his record that friends of friends have all been upset by this guy, but for every single one, he's apologized and they've forgiven him - it suggets that he may be worth talking to.

-If someone else has offended far fewer people, but has never apologized or been forgiven - it suggests that his offense to me is'nt going to change, and I should probably ignore him.
+By keeping a record of those we have upset, and those who we've forgiven, we can all help each other get a better gauge of who and how we are.
+If I run into a stranger on twitter who really upsets me, and I see from his record that a few friends of friends been upset by this guy, but for every single one, he's apologized and they've forgiven him - it suggets that he may be worth talking to.
+If someone else has offended far fewer people, but has never apologized or been forgiven - it suggests that his offense to me isn't going to change, and I should probably ignore him.

   The syntax for 'offend' is :
   #ddv1 OFFEND (person who did the offense) (person who felt offended) (description of the offense)